The young protagonist of our story.

-- Shoulders-Up Nudity: When she becomes young, she drops her robe and looks at herself in the mirror.
+- Showing Off the New Body: When she becomes young again, she drops her robe and looks at herself naked in the mirror.
 But not without giving the audience a sexy look as she does so.

 - Solitary Sorceress: Lives in a crumbling manor/castle in the middle of a wasteland with her two sisters.

-- Technicolor Fire: Her magic manifests as green flame.
+- Technicolor Fire: Her magic manifests as a green flame.

 - Vain Sorceress: Her main goal in the film is to eat Yvaine's heart to completely restore her youth and beauty.

-- Big Bad Wannabe: Ultimately proves no match for Lamia and her sisters, as they easily finish him off and turn him into an undead puppet.
+- Big Bad Wannabe: Ultimately proves no match for Lamia and her sisters, as after he kills one, Lamia easily finishes him off and turns him into an undead puppet.

 - Pet the Dog: A minor one, but he does offer to let Primus live if he does not pursue the stone, something unheard of in Stormhold history.
 Later on, he also lets Bernard live after the rest of his men get killed fighting Shakespeare's crew.

-- Jerkass Fašade: He pretends to be tough and threatening in front of his crew, but is secretly Camp Gay and quite a nice guy.
+- Hidden Heart of Gold: He pretends to be tough and threatening in front of his crew, but is secretly Camp Gay and quite a nice guy.

-- Romantic False Lead: Given her unpleasant behaviour and stringing Tristan along and that she's in less than five scenes for the whole movie, it's quite obvious she's this for Tristan.
+- Romantic False Lead: Given her unpleasant behavior and stringing Tristan along, and that she's in less than five scenes for the whole movie, it's quite obvious she's this for Tristan.

 - Satellite Love Interest: Tristan would do absolutely anything to win her heart, though she's due to marry another man.
 And that's pretty much all we know about her.
 As his relationship with Yvaine the fallen star grows, Yvaine even points out that she's not exactly proving her love to him the way he is to her... and eventually, he figures this out himself and dumps her for Yvaine.